steipete/speaking/README.md

 This talk was made for iOS Conf SG 2021. [slides](https://speakerdeck.com/steipete/continuous-integration-for-the-rest-of-us) [video](https://vimeo.com/503127515)

+Feedback from Attendees: "thank you. great talk."
+"Peter!
+I'm impressed by your optimism :)" "Super cool the script about removing default apps, adding that to my dot files!"
+"Honestly installing Xcode on just one machine does it for me!"

 ### Topics 2020

 ### Building a PDF Viewer in 40 Minutes (aka Wrapping a Complex View Controller in SwiftUI)